Kabir-Narula/Expense_manager/README.md

 ## Tech Stack
 ### Backend
 The backend will run on Node.js and will use an Express.js network to process HTTP requests.
-All of the users data will be stored in MongoDB Atlas.

 ### Frontend
-The Frontend will be made using React-Bootstrap.
+The Frontend will be made using React-Bootstrap, and other Ui libraries such as Shadecn, MaterialUI and Tailwind.

+### Database
+The database will run using either MongoDB or Sql combined with Prisma or drizzle.

 ### Developing tools.
 The website will be developed using Visual Studio Code with a number of npm installations.
-We will use Postman and THunder Client to test HTTP requests.
+We will use Postman and Thunder Client to test HTTP requests.